nuxeo/doc.nuxeo.com-content/src/admindoc/setup/elasticsearch-setup.md

 {{! /excerpt}}

-&nbsp;

-## {{> anchor 'settingupanelasticsearchcluster'}}Setting up an Elasticsearch Cluster
+## Setting up an Elasticsearch Cluster

 ### Elasticsearch Supported Versions

 The Nuxeo Platform communicates with Elasticsearch using the [transport client JAVA API](http://www.elasticsearch.org/guide/en/elasticsearch/client/java-api/current/client.html#transport-client), as stated in the Elasticsearch documentation: "You are encouraged to use the same version on client and cluster sides.
-You may hit some incompatibility issues when mixing major versions". `
+You may hit some incompatibility issues when mixing major versions".

 The Nuxeo Platform 7.3 (and above) uses Elasticsearch 1.5.2 library and has been successfully tested against 1.1.2 to 1.7.x cluster.

 We recommend to use the same JVM version for all Elasticsearch nodes and Nuxeo.

-The default configuration uses an embedded Elasticsearch instance that runs&nbsp;in the same JVM as the Nuxeo Platform's.
+The default configuration uses an embedded Elasticsearch instance that runs in the same JVM as the Nuxeo Platform's.

 {{#> callout type='warning' }}

-This embedded mode&nbsp;**is only for testing purpose**&nbsp;and should not be used in production.
+This embedded mode **is only for testing purpose** and should not be used in production.

 {{/callout}}